Cricut: The Ultimate Guide for Hobbyists

-Design Space will automatically split the design into different mats based on the color, allowing you to do projects with several colors or layers.
+Design Space will automatically split the design into different mats based on the colour, allowing you to do projects with several colours or layers.

 Navigate to the “Project Copies” field to set the number of copies you want to make of the project.
 Set the material size for the mats, and ensure the Mirror switch is toggled if you’re cutting iron-on vinyl.

 Take a final look at all the settings and verify they’re right before clicking “Continue.”

 It gets really easy from here – you only need to follow the on-screen instructions to complete cutting.
 Turn on the machine and ensure it appears in the “Connect Machine” window on the top of the screen.
 Set the Smart dial to vinyl.
 Then:

 - Stick a vinyl piece to the cutting mat and ensure the paper backing side is down.

 - Load the mat into the machine by pressing the “Load/Unload” button, which should be flashing.